Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Model Validation and Diagnostics

 For the FOS cohort, we applied Rubin’s rules to combine results across the imputed datasets.
-The mean AUC coefficient was 0.185 (SD = 0.398) for men and 0.571 (SD = 0.638) for women.
-In comparison, the real dataset yielded an AUC of 0.179 (SD = 0.101) for men and 0.475 (SD = 0.172) for women.
-Although imputation introduced some variability, the imputed estimates remained closely aligned with the observed data, demonstrating that the model effectively captured the underlying risk factor trajectories in FOS.
+The mean AUC coefficient was 0.35 (SE = 0.15) for men and 0.77 (SE = 0.24) for women.
+In comparison, the real dataset yielded an AUC of 0.36 (SD = 0.12) for men and 0.68 (SD = 0.19) for women.
+Although imputation introduced some variability, the imputed estimates remained closely aligned with the observed data, demonstrating that the model effectively captured the underlying risk factor trajectories in the FOS cohort.